Joomla project supported by everest poker review.

 An analogy may be perceived between the communication link in the physical world and the physical resource that the river provides, and the communication link in the metaphysical world and the psychic resource that the shaman provides.
 Both constitute a cosmological anomaly.
 The river is both of the village and of the jungle in that it flows close to both; and it is neither quite on the ground nor off the ground, but somewhere in between.
 Similarly, the shaman is tied to the village through his body like other men, and yet he has the ability to visit distant places through his control over trance.
 It is this element of ritual control that places him slightly apart from other men, and" the more powerful he is as a shaman, the greater this difference.
 Ordinary people enter the realm mediated by the shaman at times of life crisis, and also through dancing, when they can enter into trance.
 Thus dance is an activity that in itself bridges the gulf between the physical world, to which the body is tied, and the metaphysical, through which the head soul is released.
 The contrast in movement between the lower and upper body in dance has its counterpart in cosmological beliefs.

-Saturday the 23rd.
+Thursday the 26th.
 Design by JoomlaTemplateMaker.